benjaminchristie/neovim-config/README.md

 ## Plugins

-Vim-plug is used to install and manage plugins.
+On branch `lazy`, `lazy.nvim` is used to install and manage plugins.

+~~Vim-plug is used to install and manage plugins.~~

 See the table below for details: (last updated 09 September 2023), ranked in order of importance (approximately).

 | Plugin | Usage |
 | ------ | ----- |